 Leave a comment on LOGOLOG about the article: Superbowl: STL vs. STL?

-two thousand, seven hundred and eleven
+eleven thousand, six hundred and forty-three

 times since it was begun.